 - IP Parameters in Non-Volatile RAM: The IP parameters of the Cscape LAN Config are written to non-volatile RAM on power down.
 IP parameter settings made in the System Menu are not written to non-volatile RAM.
-Any IP parameters settings made in the System Menu will be lost after cycling power to the unit.
+Any IP parameters settings made in the system menu will be lost after cycling power to the unit.
 It will revert back to the last downloaded Cscape LAN Config that was loaded into non-volatile RAM at power down. - "Cscape LAN Config"/ "Get Settings from" Configuration: When 'Get settings from' is set to Configuration, the IP parameters specified under 'Default Settings' is used after downloading to the controller.
 The IP parameters are represented in System Menu / Set Networks and can be edited.
 However, any edits made from System Menu / Set Networks is not retained through a power cycle.
 After power cycle, the unit reverts to the last downloaded Cscape LAN Config that was loaded into non-volatile RAM at power down. - "Cscape LAN Config" / "Get Settings from" Register: When 'Get settings from' is set to Register, the IP parameters are retrieved from the OCS registers assigned in LAN Config.
 Configured registers must be populated with the desired IP parameters.
 The IP parameters are represented in System Menu / Set Networks.
 The IP parameters cannot be edited from System Menu / Set Networks while the unit is in run mode.
+The IP parameters always follow the values in the registers unless the OCS unit is

 The IP parameters always follow the values in the registers unless the OCS unit is placed in idle mode.
 Then the IP parameters can be edited in System Menu / Set Networks.
 When the OCS is placed back into run mode, it reverts to the registers for IP parameters.